nerdfiles/reacting/src/interface.norms/WebListing/readme.md

-affordance: for whom or what something is an affordance which can receive it so through speaking in a way or manner, notably specify-able by that speaker one's self doing the relating. `rel="self"` does not typically explict "self-for-the-self", but it will be evidence through introspection of the rest of the model through which `rel="self"` is relayed, should it be a link or anything else.
+affordance: for whom or what something is an affordance which can receive it so through speaking in a way or manner, notably specify-able by that speaker one's self doing the relating. `rel="self"` does not typically explict "self-for-the-self", but it will be evident through introspection of the rest of the model in which `rel="self"` is relayed, should it be a link or anything else. "pages" contain "selves" which obviously those such link relation types can say anything about that which is beyond the page, what is taking place at our world.

-what implies control? does suggesting one is speaking so guarantee they will be taken as such, qua-qua and the like? hardly. words don't do that kind of work for us. nor anyone, as far as i can gather. one cannot preface ironic speaking "To speak
+what *implies* control? does suggesting one is speaking so guarantee they will be taken as such, qua-qua and the like? hardly. words don't do that kind of work for us. nor anyone, as far as i can gather. one cannot preface ironic speaking "To speak